NaturalHistoryMuseum/scratchpads/tapirlink/README.txt

 ====================

 Anyone willing to collaborate is welcome.
-Please contact the author about your plans and for SVN access.
+Please contact the author about your plans and for SVN access: renato at cria dot org dot br

 TapirLink follows this coding standard: